 Cons of the Dymo LabelWriter 4XL

 - You must buy thermal printing labels, and they can be expensive.
-If you use a generic brand, it voids the warranty on the machine.
-I’m a rebel and took a chance with these generic labels – everything is great so far.
+I use these generic labels – and they work great.

 - This Dymo does not work with UPS labels.
 This isn’t a deal breaker, as I don’t ship UPS often.